Stange SK: General history

 The club was founded as Stange TF on 20 September 1904.
-The name was changed when shifting away from being a pure gymnastics club, to Stange TIF and in 1928 Stange IL.
-Stange also had a Worker's Confederation of Sport club named Stange AIL from 1935, which merged with Stange IL in 1945, rendering the new name Stange SK.
+The name was changed when shifting away from being a pure gymnastics club, first to Stange TIF and in 1928 Stange IL.
+Meanwhile, in Stange there was also a Workers' Confederation of Sport club named Stange AIL from 1935.
+In 1945, as the Workers' Confederation of Sport merged with the Norwegian Confederation of Sport, Stange IL also merged with Stange AIL, rendering the new name Stange SK.